hectorgomez74343/react-design-example/README.md

-This is an open source repo to create a basic website using React and Stripe.
+This is a copyrighted repo example to create a basic website using React and Stripe.

 To run type in the root
 npm start